The Medical Laboratory Technician program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

 • Students will be required to submit immunization documentation.
 A fee is charged for this service.
 Additional information will be provided upon acceptance into the program.

-Some students may be required by a clinical site to do a drug test at the student's expense.
+Some students may be required by a clinical site to complete a drug test at the student's expense.

-Graduates are qualified to take the Board of Certification examination from the American Society for Clinical Pathology.
+Graduates are qualified to take the MLT Board of Certification (BOC) examination from the American Society for Clinical Pathology (ASCP).

 Study Abroad Opportunities